Newsletter

 The system is operational and is available to the United Hatzalah’s 8,000 volunteers in Israel.

-United Hatzalah ambulances.
+United Hatzalah ambulances stand on the ready.
 Credit: United Hatzalah.

 Veterans of the Israeli military’s elite intelligence unit 8200 and members of United Hatzalah’s Operations and Technology Department have jointly developed an advanced artificial intelligence system to predict and preempt medical emergencies across Israel.